Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Related works

-An appropriate loss measure can help to improve the counting performance.
-BL \cite{BL} propose a point-wise Bayesian loss function between the ground-truth point annotations and the aggregated dot prediction which generated from the predicted density map.
-DM-Count \cite{DM-Count} design a balanced Optimal Transport loss with L2 cost function, to match the shape of the two distributions.
+\textbf{Loss function.} An appropriate loss measure can help to improve the counting performance.
+BL \cite{BL} proposes a point-wise Bayesian loss function between the ground-truth point annotations and the aggregated dot prediction generated from the predicted density map.
+DM-Count \cite{DM-Count} design a balanced Optimal Transport loss with an L2 cost function, to match the shape of the two distributions.
 Based on DM-Count \cite{DM-Count}, GL and UOT \cite{GL, UOT} develop an unbalanced Optimal Transport loss for crowd counting, which could output sharper density maps.
+Overly strict pixel-level spatial invariance would cause overfit noise in the density map generation. \cite{cheng2022rethinking} use locally connected Gaussian kernels to replace the original convolution filter to overcome the annotation noise in the feature extraction process.

+\textbf{Crowd Localization.} To perform counting, density map estimation, and localization simultaneously, \cite{wang2021self} uses point-level annotations to train a typical object detector. \cite{gao2020learning} proposed a straightforward crowd localization framework that obtains the positions and the crowd counts by segmenting crowds into independent connected components. \cite{song2021rethinking} propose a purely point-based framework for joint crowd counting and individual localization. \cite{wang2021dense} consider the counting and localization tasks as a pixel-wise dense prediction problem and integrate them into an end-to-end framework.
+These crowd localization methods have achieved inspiring performances on the crowd counting task.
+However, they may have limited performance on the extremely dense datasets (e.g., UCF-QNRF \cite{UCF-QNRF} and UCF\_CC\_50 \cite{UCF-CC-50} dataset).
+Different from these localization methods, we design an adaptive selection module making CNN and Transformer models appropriate for estimating less dense and more dense regions, respectively, which could achieve better performance on extremely dense datasets.